packpaul/chess4net/Readme.txt

   4) Click OK and wait until the connection is completed.

 Skype:
   1) Run Chess4Net_Skype.exe.
 If you don't have Skype running it will start automatically.
+Click 'Allow access' when dialog 'Chess4Net_Skype.exe wants to use Skype' pops-up.
   2) When a window with Skype contacts appears choose a contact you want to play chess with.
   3) Wait until connection is completed.